Please ensure Javascript is enabled for purposes of website accessibility

 The DDE Client starts the exchange by establishing a conversation with the DDE server, and requesting data or services.
 The DDE server responds to these requests by providing the data or services to the DDE Client.
 The DDE Client terminates the conversation when it no longer needs the DDE server's data or services.

 Note: When reading or writing to Plant SCADA tags using DDE, you might unknowingly add to your Plant SCADA license point count.
 Once the dynamic point count is greater than the license point count, the software protection mechanism will terminate Plant SCADA runtime.
 Therefore, when accessing tags via DDE, it's important to remain aware of how many points you have used.
-For details, see license point count in the Installation and Configuration Guide.
+For details, see Dynamic Point Count in the Installation and Configuration Guide.

 TitleResults for “How to create a CRG?”Also Available in